 In some cases x-rays may be needed to better understand the changes that are happening inside your feet.

-If you are concerned about any of the above or have other concerns, please phone us on
+If you are concerned about any of the above or have other concerns, please email

 to book your appointment.